metadata toggle

 Use during pregnancy, lactation or lay:

-Pheasants: The safety of the product has not been evaluated in breeding pheasants.
+Pheasants: the safety of the veterinary medicinal product has not been evaluated in breeding pheasants.
 Therefore in these birds use only according to the benefit/risk assessment by the responsible veterinarian.

 Interaction with other medicinal products and other forms of interaction: None known.